tusharsadhwani/yt_playlist_dl/README.md

 # yt_playlist_dl

-A tool to download (and keep up-to-date) a playlist from youtube.
+A tool to download (and keep up-to-date) playlists from youtube.